So what are the possible technical glitches in a virtual session and how to be ahead of them?

-A Final Tech HackA further hack to help with common tech problems is to create a word document which explains to participants how to resolve common problems.
+A further hack to help with common tech problems is to create a word document which explains to participants how to resolve common problems.
 You can then cut and paste these responses in to chat, or message them through Teams very quickly without interrupting the session to type your message in the moment.

 The reality is that tech challenges really are minimal these days as the stability of the virtual platforms and the internet improves.
 Also, participants confidence in using the tech is increasing all the time as they use more and more tech in their own lives.

 Having your plan B’s in place means that the technology can only enhance your virtual experience rather than get in the way.